hybridauth/hybridauth/README.md

 * Make it overall more friendly for integration with projects and frameworks (hopefully)
 * Rewrite the code documentation and user guide (God help us all)
 * ...
+* add hooks to getUserProfile, getUserContacts to chage the default behavior/result

 Requirements
 ------------